saschazar21/actions/packages/localhost-screenshot/README.md

 The example configuration above will set `_build` as website root, create 3 screenshots from the website's `/about` page based on the viewport of the listed devices (requesting the website's dark mode, should it support automatic detection), and store the results in the directory set as `$HOME` environment variable (e.g. `/home/runner/work/_temp/_github_home` - see the [environment variables section](https://docs.github.com/en/actions/reference/environment-variables#default-environment-variables) in the GitHub docs).

+### Demo workflow

+A demo workflow is available in the [Actions tab](https://github.com/saschazar21/actions/actions/workflows/localhost-screenshot.yml/) of this repository.

 ## Debug messages

 Verbose logging output may be triggered by setting the `DEBUG` environment variable to `localhost-screenshot`: